theodoredyer/hopkins-prof-data/README.md

 - Determining how to obtain the data from the site (the only possible way I can see at the moment is manual, considering I need to download pdfs which include the data, but they are text based so maybe there is a solution, going to research)
 - Determining a valuable composite teacher score based on criteria that are important to me

+### Long Term Goals
+- Build a machine learning model to select professors for me.
+I'm imagining a way to do this would be supervised training with data (professor x, professor y) as input, and my decision.
+Some iterative approach would be needed in this approach to compare all professors for a given course to arrive at a winner.

+## Goal
+- Build this tool and use it to select professors for my upcoming semesters.
+- Get more experience in data analysis/science

+## Goal++
+- Build this tool and implement a ML model to select my professors